-See the Apple TV App User Guide
+Learn more.
+See the Apple TV App User Guide.

 Voice Memos makes it easier than ever to capture personal reminders, class lectures, and even interviews or song ideas.
-With iCloud, you can access the voice memos you record with your iPhone, right on your Mac mini.
+With iCloud, you can access the voice memos you record with your iPhone, right on your MacBook Pro.